 C++ has a complex language and it is not easy to write code due to the complex syntax.

-The average estimated salary of Python Developers is around $92,000 annually or $7670 per month.
+The average estimated salary of Python Developers in USA is around $110,958 annually.

 Rapid Prototyping is possible in Python owing to its code’s small size that leads to faster results as well.

 C++ has a larger code size, therefore rapid prototyping is not feasible hence rate of program result is low.